eminmtas/aligned_layer_tendermint/README.md

     --response <response-fields...>
 ```

+See the [Ignite CLI reference](https://docs.ignite.com/references/cli) to learn
+about other scaffolding commands.

 ### Transaction Lifecycle

-A transaction can be created and sent (encoded with protobuf) with ignite CLI, using the following command:
+A transaction can be created and sent with protobuf with ignite CLI, using the following command:

 ```sh
 lambchaind tx lambchain verify --from alice --chain-id lambchain "base64-encoded proof"
 ```

 A JSON representation of the transaction can be obtained with the `--generate-only` flag.
 It contains transaction metadata and a set of messages.
-A **message** contains the fully-qualified name of the method that should handle it, and it's parameters.
+A **message** contains the fully-qualified type to route it correctly, and it's parameters.

 ```json
 {